DennisJonischkeit/Bachelorprojekt/README.md

 # Docerize

 first run `npm run build --prod`.
-Build container with `docker build -t dennis/ba .`. you can execute the container via docker gui or with cmd `docker run -it -p 80:4200 dennis/ba`
+Build container with `docker build -t dennis/ba .`.
+You can execute the container via docker gui or with cmd `docker run -it -p 80:4200 dennis/ba`